ibm-cloud-architecture/eda-rt-inventory-gitops/docs/demo-script.md

     ![](./images/home-page.png)

+    The simulator will send random sell events for the stores as listed in the Stores table (the content may change in future release).

 1. Look at existing stores, using the top right `STORES` menu.
 This is just for viewing the data.
+No action can be done on this screen.

     ![](./images/stores-view.png)